 Intellectual Wellness Resources

 Learning & Development: Organization Development and the Learning & Development program provide many opportunities for faculty and staff to continue learning outside of the office.
 Certificates for managers, workshops for supervisors and employees, and leadership instruction for departments are available throughout the year.
-Courses for the Faculty & Staff Development Program (FSDP) are now open for Spring 2018.
+Courses for the Faculty & Staff Development Program (FSDP) are offered in the fall and spring terms of each year.

 Osher Lifelong Learning Institute: Courses, lectures, informal discussions, tours, day trips, and travel provide outlets for learning and enjoyment for retirees who are looking for ways to expand their knowledge and have fun.
-The Summer 2018 Course Catalog is now available.
+The Fall 2019 Course Catalog is now available.

 Lunch and Learn Series: Pitt's Lunch and Learn series are available throughout the year for faculty and staff who wish to learn more about health and fitness topics.
 Learning sessions go over wellness subjects such as how to take care of your mental health, how to cope with stress, and how to stay healthy over the holiday season.